ddimaria/wmcp/wmcp-361/README.md

 * **Financial Intermediary**: an investment bank acts as a financial intermediary between the company and the institutional investors in an effort to evaluate the value of the shares and the viability of selling them (via a road show).
 * **Leaving Money on the Table**: from the perspective of the company, the rise in the stock price in the secondary market that leads to a devaluing of the company's stock share value.
 Investment banks take a 7% cut of all primary market sales.

 A majority of transactions take place in the secondary market (NYSE, NASDAQ).
 A **specialist/market-maker** brings together buyers and sells and makes profits on the differece between the bid price and the asking price (the **bid-ask spread**).
 The S&P 500 has a low bid-ask spread.
 Less-liquid assets have higher bid-ask spreads.
-Because of electronic trading, the spread has decreased from $.12 per share in the 1990s to about $.03 per share today.
+Because of electronic trading, the spread has decreased from $0.12 per share in the 1990s to about $0.03 per share today.
 This fee reduction makes rebalancing less costly.

 The **market depth** is the number of buy and sell orders issues during the day.
 Sellers and buyers can issue a **market order** (current price of the asset) or a **price contingent offer** (specify a target price).
 A **stop loss order** (set floor stock price to automatically sell at) is used to limit potential losses.
 Stop loss orders are blamed for the flash crash of 2010 and other market anomolies.

-**Dark pools** are private markets for large insitutional investors who can transaction privately.
+**Dark pools** are private markets for large insitutional investors who can transact privately.
 Companies listed in the secondary market must file with the SEC and provide all financial information to investors.
-The bond market is less liquid that stocks b/c of the difficulty of matching buyers and selles due to the variability of bond attributes (creating a larger bid-ask spread).
+The bond market is less liquid than stocks b/c of the difficulty of matching buyers and selles due to the variability of bond attributes (creating a larger bid-ask spread).

 In 1975, brokerage commissions were deregulated (called **Mayday**), resulting in reduced transaction costs via the emergence of discount brokerage houses.
 Since commission costs are lower with larger trades, transaction costs can be reduced bigger, more infrequent trades.